RubenEschauzier/poster-paper-eswc-2023-join-rl/content/initialexperiments.md

 ## Preliminary Results
 {:#initialexperiments}
-We use the WatDiv benchmark to test our method.
+We use the WatDiv [benchmark](cite:cites alucc2014diversified) to test our method.

-{:.comment data-author="RT"}
-Cite watdiv!

-In the absence of an extensive benchmark of our explored method,

-{:.comment data-author="RT"}
-What do you mean by this?
-Is watdiv not extensive enough?

-we show performance characteristics of an old iteration of the optimizer that is severely undertrained and unoptimized.

-{:.comment data-author="RT"}
-"old" does not apply anymore?

-We have implemented our optimizer in the TypeScript-based [Comunica query engine](cite:cites taelman2018comunica) and compare it to its default optimizer.

-{:.comment data-author="RT"}
-Might be good to explain in a sentence how this optimizer works.
-Because we want to compare **approaches**, and implementations just provide us with a way to achieve this.

-[](#initresults) shows that while the RL-based optimizer mostly generates worse query plans, it can find better join plans than the standard optimizer for some query templates.

-{:.comment data-author="RT"}
-Avoid imprecise terms like "mostly".
-Be exact here, like "in X% of the cases, Y is Z times faster".
-But be honest about the downsides as well.
+While the explored method is not ready for benchmarking, we show performance characteristics of a previous iteration of the optimizer that is undertrained and unoptimized.
+We have implemented our optimizer in the TypeScript-based [Comunica query engine](cite:cites taelman2018comunica) and compare it to its default, cardinality-based, optimizer. [](#initresults) shows that the undertrained model can find better plans for seven templates, which we believe we can improve using the data efficiency and SPARQL specific adjustments mentioned in [](#method).
+The Table further shows that our method takes significantly longer to optimize a query.
+This dominates the plan execution time due to the small size of the benchmark dataset, however for large RDF graphs, like wikidata, this should not be the case.

 <figure id="initresults" class="table" markdown="1">